Outdoor Dog Run and Dog Fence Buying Guide

 Australian weather can be very harsh, so unless your dog run is inside a shed or under a hard cover, you should either position your run under a large tree or look at installing a soft cover for the area to provide some sun and rain protection.
 Generally when there is a wild storm, you should consider keeping your dogs indoors either inside your home or your garage.

-If your dog likes to dig, you need to be careful with putting your kennel run on grass or dirt as your dog may be able to dig its way out.
+If the area you plan to place your dog run setup has soft ground and your dog likes to dig, you need to be careful with putting your kennel there as your dog may be able to dig its way out.
 If your dog happens to be an expert digger, you can either put your dog run on concrete or install floor boards inside to stop the digging.

-Once again, bored dogs can get very creative so make sure your run has good door latches and locks.
+Dogs are very smart creatires so make sure your run has good door latches and locks.
 Check to make sure the door has minimal flex so it does not bend when your dog push at the corners.
-Watch out for latches that could become undone if a dog keeps banging from the inside.
+Watch out for latches that could become undone if a dog pound on it from the inside.

-We stock both the chain-link and welded panel types and we carry a wide range of accessories such as roofs and floor panels.
+At Vebo Pet Supplies, we stock both the chain-link and welded panel type dog enclosures and we carry a wide range of accessories such as roofs and floor panels.
 Check out our Outdoor Dog Kennel Runs section and feel free to contact us if you have any questions!